spatie/laravel-model-states/docs/working-with-transitions/01-configuring-transitions.md

 $payment->state->transitionTo(Paid::class);
 ```

 This line will only work when a valid transition was configured.
-If the initial state of `$payment` already was `Paid`, a `\Spatie\State\Exceptions\TransitionError` will be thrown instead of changing the state.
+If the initial state of `$payment` already was `Paid`, a `\Spatie\ModelStates\Exceptions\TransitionError` will be thrown instead of changing the state.